-Dr Paul Hapney (Counselling Psychologist)
+Dr Paul Hapney

 My Style of Practice

-The breadth and length of my training enables me to draw upon differing psychological models in line with the particular character, problems, and needs of any individual client.
-This approach contrasts with both a standard counsellor or psychotherapy training wherein the practitioner focusses on one main model, and also the 'treatment' approach used in health care settings where patients are offered a single module of therapy (such as counselling or CBT).
+The breadth and length of my training enables me to draw upon differing psychological models to suit the character, problems, and needs of an individual client.
+This approach contrasts with both a standard counsellor or psychotherapy training wherein the practitioner normally focusses on one main model and also the 'treatment' medical model approach used in health care settings where patients are offered a single module of therapy (such as counselling or CBT).

 I believe that for therapy to be effective you need to feel: